sbenner/wowauctions-server/README.md

 Contains services to sync the wow auctions/and items.
 Contains REST api to find items by name.

+Contains SPARK project which is being run separately to do the aggregations against MONGO and saves the results into a separate collection.

 e.g.